 Huang worked closely with scientists like Lynne Parenti, Curator of Fishes in the museum's Department of Vertebrate Zoology, to document each specimen he studied.
 It's a process he then carried over to his studio as he produced his creations, designed to appear as if they were “floating” in the darkness of the museum gallery.
 While the constructions are not biological models or reconstructions of the specimens he studied, they represent the creativity and imagination that was sparked by his investigation.

-“People may be surprised to know how much you can learn about a process like bioluminescence, light produced by living plants and animals, by examining dead ones, yet, every day, our scientists study such specimens to make astonishing new discoveries about our living world,” said Parenti.
+“People may be surprised to know how much you can learn about a process like bioluminescence, the light produced by living plants and animals, by examining dead ones, yet, every day, our scientists study such specimens to make astonishing new discoveries about our living world,” said Parenti.
 “Shih Chieh Huang knew the same kind of examination was critical to his artwork, and the result is an exceptional exhibition that conveys warmth, whimsy and artistic genius.”

 Bioluminescence, the extraordinary adaptation that allows certain animals to produce and emit light, is especially useful when the habitat where these animals live is one of perpetual darkness, like the deep ocean.
-In order to survive without sunlight many organisms (and even bacteria and algae) have evolved the ability to ingest chemicals that react together to produce a light reaction.
+In order to survive without sunlight, many organisms (and even bacteria and algae) have evolved the ability to ingest chemicals that react together to produce a light reaction.
 Luminescent bacteria can even find a home within other organisms and produce light for their host.
 Other deep-marine species can emit light in particular flashing patterns or glow different colors to help them seek prey, find mates and warn off predators.

 Huang’s recent foray into the scientific sphere is the latest achievement in his illustrious career as a world-renowned artist.
-After receiving his MFA at the School of Visual Arts in Manhattan, Huang has had a number exhibitions at some of the premiere art spaces in the world.
-He’s won numerous awards, honors and grants, including The Oscar Signorini Prize from the D’ars Foundation in Milan, Italy in 2008.
+After receiving his MFA at the School of Visual Arts in Manhattan, Huang has had a number exhibitions at some of the premier art spaces in the world.
+He’s won numerous awards, honors, and grants, including The Oscar Signorini Prize from the D’ars Foundation in Milan, Italy in 2008.

 “Bright Beneath” is Huang's latest solo exhibition, and an attempt to merge science and art in a bold new way.
 His unmatched talent, creativity, and exceptional vision allow visitors to see and understand their natural world through an entirely different lens.